cardano-foundation/docs-cardano-org/explore-cardano/what-is-a-hard-fork-combinator.md

 The term hard fork is used to describe a radical change in the blockchain, for example, a change from one protocol to another.
 In most blockchains, a hard fork indicates block changes or a change to their interpretation.
 Traditionally, when conducting a hard fork, the current protocol would stop operating, new rules and changes would be implemented, and the chain would restart.
 It is important to note that a hard-forked chain *will be different* from the previous version and that the history of the pre-forked blockchain will no longer be available.

 The Cardano blockchain has recently hard forked from a Byron federated model to a Shelley decentralized one.
 However, this hard fork was unique.
 Instead of implementing radical changes, we ensured a smooth transition to a new protocol while saving the history of the previous blocks.
-This means that the chain did not change radically, instead, its first part contains Byron blocks, and after a transition period, the remainder of the chain contains Shelley blocks.
+This means that the chain did not change radically, instead, it contains Byron blocks, and after a transition period, adds Shelley blocks.
 There was no fundamental restart point that erased the history of previous activities.

 ### Moving from Byron Ouroboros Classic to Shelley Ouroboros Praos